PoliteGirl/question/React.md

 );
 ReactDOM.render(container,rootElement);
 ```
+### Q : What is Component?
+A : In react, a component is reusable building block for creating UI.

 ### Q : What are the differences between functional and class components?
 A : There are mainly two type